 Back to the origins

-The Lion Foundations strives to return the rescued animals, whenever possible, to their natural habitats.
-Because all animals at the foundation were kept in captivity, they cannot survive in the wild.
+Stichting Leeuw strives to return the rescued animals, if at all possible, to their natural habitats.
+Because all animals at the foundation were kept in captivity their whole lives, they cannot survive in the wild.
 They are not used to natural enemies and have never had to hunt for their own food.
 It is possible, however, to relocate the animals to an enclosed natural reserve in their land of origin, where they can be closely observed.

-The Lion Foundation has established partnerships with two big rescue organisations, Emoya and WFFT, where the sheltered animals will go as soon as they are strong enough to live in their natural surroundings.
+Stichting Leeuw has established partnerships with two rescue organisations, The Lions Foundation and WFFT, where the sheltered animals will go as soon as they are strong enough to live in their natural surroundings.

 Did you know…